-Career mom Alberta Tete-Lartey, age 40, Green Bay, is a woman with thoughtful dedication.
+Career mom Alberta Tete-Lartey of Green Bay is a woman with thoughtful dedication.
 She describes herself as resilient and hardworking with a strong attention to detail, talents she uses to improve the store of her heart, LexMax African Caribbean Market in Appleton.

 “My store provides Africans and Caribbeans in Northeast Wisconsin access to coveted delicacies,” Tete-Lartey said.
 “We love sharing our foods and culture with others looking to explore something new.”

 Store favorites include jerk seasoning, Jamaican patties, which are similar to an empanada, kenkey (fermented maize dumplings) which is usually served with pepper sauce and fried fish and shrimps, Jamaican ginger beer and fufu, a dough made from boiled and ground plantain or cassava that is used as a staple food in parts of western and central Africa.
 “You eat it with soup,” she said.